bnm219/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure involves two functions.
+One function is typically used to a return a value needed in the second function.
+The secon function calls the first function for the returned value and continues its calculation from there.

 2. Study the following code, then answer the questions below.

 ```js